 To connect to Stanford's wireless network, you need a valid SUNet ID or a wireless guest account and an 802.11b or 802.11g compatible wireless adapter.

 Your laptop's network address is controlled by the device (Wireless Access Point) that issued the address.
-When you move around, you lose connection with that device which makes the address unusable.
+When you move around, you lose connection with that device making the address unusable.

-Rebooting your machine lets the device in the area you have moved to issue your laptop another address.
-After reboot, a new connection will be established.
+The device in the area you have moved to needs to issue your laptop another address.
+Try releasing and renewing your DHCP lease.

 You will typically see network speeds on campus around 4 Mbps for 802.11b and 12 Mbps for 802.11g.
 This is adequate for most applications.
 A lot depends on where you are in relation to the wireless access point and the speed of the wired network behind the access point.